The correspondence induced on the pillowcase by the earring tangle

 Given a 3-manifold $M$ with a parameterized boundary $F$, bordered Heegaard Floer theory outputs not only an $A_\infty$ module $\CFAhat(M)_{\mathcal A(F)}$, but also a \emph{type D structure}~$\CFDhat(M)^{\mathcal A(F)}$.
 There is a duality between these two algebraic structures, making them equivalent, see~\cite[Proposition~2.3.18]{LOT-bim}.
 Furthermore, type D structures are equivalent to \emph{twisted complexes}~\cite{Bondal_Kapranov,Kontsevich_HMS}, if $\mathcal A(F)$ is viewed as an $A_\infty$ category and twisted complexes are not required to be bounded; see \cite[Proposition~2.13]{KWZ}.
 The unbounded twisted complexes, in turn, are formally equivalent to Lagrangians with bounding cochains.

-In what follows we interchangeably use the terms {\em type D structure}, {\em Lagrangian with a bounding cochain}, and {\em twisted complex}, all of which refer to the following algebraic structure: a collection of objects $L=\oplus L_i$ of an $A_\infty$ category ($\Leftrightarrow$ idempotents of an $A_\infty$ algebra), together with a collection of morphisms $b_{i,j} \in \CF(L_i,L_j)$ ($\Leftrightarrow$ elements of an $A_\infty$ algebra with left and right idempotents $i$ and $j$), such that $\sum b_{i,j}=b \in \CF(L,L)$ satisfies the Maurer-Cartan equation~\eqref{eq:MC}.
+In what follows we use the terms {\em type D structure}, {\em Lagrangian with a bounding cochain}, and {\em twisted complex} interchangeably.
+These all refer to the following algebraic structure: a collection of objects $L=\oplus L_i$ of an $A_\infty$ category (equivalently, idempotents of an $A_\infty$ algebra), together with a collection of morphisms $b_{i,j} \in \CF(L_i,L_j)$ (equivalently, elements of an $A_\infty$ algebra with left and right idempotents $i$ and $j$), such that $\sum b_{i,j}=b \in \CF(L,L)$ satisfies the Maurer-Cartan equation~\eqref{eq:MC}.
 We stick to the term ``twisted complex'' for the majority of discussion, and use the superscripts to indicate the algebra, as in $\CFDhat(M)^{\mathcal A(F)}$.
 See Appendix \ref{Appendix} for some discussion.

 In the torus boundary case, Hanselman, Rasmussen and Watson interpreted the bordered Heegaard Floer type D structure invariant as an immersed curve $\HFhat(M)$ in a once-punctured torus~\cite{HRW}: